OrgPad-com/volcano/README.md

 *  `:target-dir` - A path in which `build/build-web!` function builds the static web.
 The directory itself is erased on the start.
 *  `:routes` - A [Bidi data structure](https://github.com/juxt/bidi) describing the routes on your web.
-Not all routes have to be used by static websites, so you can easily link your static websites to your SPA.
+Not all routes have to be used by static pages, so you can easily link your static websites to your SPA.
-*  `:sites` - A map from site-id to a map describing a single generated site.
-Each site-id is a keyword.
+*  `:pages` - A map from pages-id to a map describing a single generated page.
+Each page-id is a keyword.
 Each such map uses these keys:
    * `:hiccups` - A sequence of hiccup, one for each top element in the page.
 In development, they are inserted inside `<div id="app">` in `index.html`.
-In production, they replace `:volcano/hiccups` in site template.
+In production, they replace `:volcano/hiccups` in page template.
+                  For styles, you can use Reagent maps, they are automatically expanded into strings, i.e., `:style {:color "red" :padding 2}` becomes `:style "color:red;paddding:2px"`.
-   * `:template` - When set, it is used for this site instead of the default template.
+   * `:template` - When set, it is used for this page instead of the default template.
 See below how template works.
-*  `:default-template` - An arbitrary hiccup used to generate your site in production.
-The ocurrence of `:volcano/hiccups` is replaced by the sequence of site's hiccups.
+*  `:default-template` - An arbitrary hiccup used to generate your page in production.
+The ocurrence of `:volcano/hiccups` is replaced by the sequence of page's hiccups.
 Also, resource keys are replaced recursively.
-*  `:default-site` - The side-id which is displayed in development when the address does not match any site's route.
+*  `:default-route` - The page-id which is displayed in development when the address does not match any page's route.
 *  `:resources` - A map from resource-ids to sequences of hiccups.
 When a resource-id is used within any hiccup or template, it is replaced by this sequence.
 The replacement works recursively.
 *  `:exclude-dirs` - A set of dirs which are excluded for copying from `:resource-dir` to `:target-dir` in production.
 *  `:exclude-files` - A set of files which are excluded, as above.

-To inline content of static files into your site, you can load them as resources.
+To inline content of static files into your page, you can load them as resources.
 Your files have to be placed inside of your src directory.
 For instance, suppose that we have `src/my-web/test.txt`.
-To include its content into the site, write the following:
+To include its content into the page, write the following:

 ```clojure